Apple, others face shipment delays as China COVID curbs squeeze suppliers - analysts - NewsBreak

 One factory owner in Kunshan told Reuters that the district government had announced protocol for re-opening but provided no date for implementation.

-Laptop makers may also suffer, including Compal Electronics Inc (2324.TW), a Taiwan-based company that makes PCs for Dell Technologies Inc (DELL.N) and Lenovo Group Ltd (0992.HK) from its plants in Kunshan.
-Chen estimates that roughly 50% of Compal's laptop production is located in Kunshan.
+Laptop makers may also suffer, including Compal Electronics Inc, a Taiwan-based company that makes PCs for Dell Technologies Inc and Lenovo Group Ltd from its plants in Kunshan.
+Chen estimates that roughly 50% of Compal’s laptop production is located in Kunshan.

 Compal told Reuters on Friday that it had not halted production in Kunshan.
 Dell and Lenovo did not respond to emails seeking comment.